 Ensure that construction, manufacturing and other critical infrastructure operations can operate safely and with adequate protections against trespass and/or vandalism.

 1. Relax Occupational Licensing Requirements

-Make it easier for nurses, doctors, and all health care practitioners to work in Pennsylvania by accepting licenses from any state.
+Make it easier for health care practitioners and other professionals from high priority occupations to work in Pennsylvania by improving licensing requirements.